The NCAA track and field championships features some of the fittest and fastest athletes in the country every year, and 2019 is no exception.

 With the championships set to start on June 5, here are the five female and five male athletes you won't want to miss:

 Southern California earned the national title in 2018, but this year, the Trojans face stiff competition from within their own conference and beyond.
-Leading the way for Southern California this year is its trio of top-ranked sprinters including Twanisha Terry, Anglerne Annelus and Lanae-Tava Thomas as well as the powerful 400m duo of Kaelin Roberts and Kyra Constantine.
+Leading the way for Southern California this year is its trio of top-ranked sprinters including Twanisha Terry, Anglerne Annelus and Lanae-Tava Thomas.
 The Trojans have enough star power in the shorter events to put them in position to defend their first-place finish, but Southern California athletes won't be the only ones to focus on in this year's event.
 Jessica Hull of Oregon, Allie Ostrander of Boise State and New Mexico's Weini Kelati all have titles to defend as well, and they make up part of the dominant five athletes to watch on the women's side heading into this event.

 Kayla White, North Carolina A&T

 Take a bow, Kayla White...You're a National Champion! pic.twitter.com/vsLac0lR3V— NCAA Track & Field (@NCAATrackField) March 10, 2019